 Follow these 11 keys for your new hire onboarding plan to keep the valuable employee

 - Make them feel welcome early

 Pre-boarding- establish pre-boarding into your plan.
 It starts the day the candidate accepts your job offer.
 To ease 1st day on the job nerves, help the new employee feel prepared with relevant links to your company’s intranet and a plan for the first couple of weeks.

 A couple of days before the start date, send the welcome day agenda with basics like dress code, working hours and schedule for the first week of work.
 Before the new hire’s arrival, send out an office wide communicate with the newcomer’s name and role.

-Day 1- The desk and work area should be ready with equipment, materials and tools needed for the job.
-Confirm text and data to include on business cards, and have an email signature ready for use.
-Add a default username to relevant communication channels and tech tools with the option to edit.
-Provide an overview of company’s policies, benefits, vacations, and calendar.
+Day 1- It is the beginning of a new stage!
+That's why it's important that you rise to the occasion and implement the right actions.
+The desk and work area should be ready with the necessary equipment, materials and tools for the job.
+Confirm text and data to be included on business cards, and have an email signature ready for use.
+Add a default user name to the relevant communication channels and technology tools with the option to edit.
+Provide an overview of the company's policies, benefits, holidays and calendar.

 - Automate or Digitize Parts of the Process

 Traditional approaches are expensive and time-consuming.
 Save time with email communications and electronic signatures.
 Paperwork signed ahead of time and delivered virtually will make day 1 less mundane.
 Digitize checklists, company policies and procedures and policies, welcome guide and work calendar.
 Automate and create electronic formats to reduce cost, errors and complexity.